 - 1. The Charter Oak State College Foundation, Inc. should follow established procedures to address the lack of segregation of duties.
-This recommendation is being restated and repeated.
+This recommendation is restated and repeated.
 (See Recommendation 1.) - 2.
-The Charter Oak State College Foundation, Inc. should follow established procedures and controls for disbursements, regardless of the method of payment.
-This recommendation is being restated and repeated.
-(See Recommendation 2.)
+The Charter Oak State College Foundation, Inc. should strengthen controls around the expenditures process.
+This recommendation was resolved and is not repeated.